 - 16 km from Mulhouse (about 20 minutes)

 - 35 km from Colmar (about 35 minutes)

 By public transport

-You can also check your itinerary directly on Vialsace.
+You can also view your route directly on Vialsace.

-The Ecomuseum of Alsace has a bakery (bread is made on the premises), a restaurant and a brasserie with reasonable prices.
-I have not tried any of them.
-There are also many pique-nique tables in very cute places.
-It is ideal for a pleasant break!
+The Ecomuseum of Alsace has a bakery (whose bread is made on the spot), a restaurant and a brasserie whose prices are reasonable.
+I haven’t tested them.
+In addition, many picnic tables are available in nice locations.
+Ideal for a pleasant break!